Design & Developed by Themeseye

 Iron Sun Kits

 Our products work just fine as stand alone, household scale systems.
-But for best results, we recommend using them along with daylight drive and solar thermal systems as an integrated, village scale DC Microgrid.
+But for best results, we recommend using them along with other daylight drive appliances and solar thermal systems as an integrated, village scale DC Microgrid.
 In the context of a DC Microgrid, our products can provide almost all of the services that grid power can, at a much lower financial and environmental cost.
 The team at Living Energy Lights has been living off the grid for ten years.
-Our DC Microgrid, which includes an Iron Sun Homestead kit and Sundanzer refrigerator, has been providing all the energy needs for a dozen people since 2010.
+Our DC Microgrid, which includes an Iron Sun Homestead kit and Roxy Oven, has been providing all the energy needs for a dozen people since 2010.
 We know our products work, because we live with them every day.

 Our systems are durable.
 With mindful use, the main components of Iron Sun should not need replacing for 40 years or more.
 Every AC-based solar kit on the market has significant battery replacement costs- $1,000-$2,000 per year (or more) is not unusual.